dy/piezo/docs/r&d.md

   1. Alloc memory every return
   - needs somehow freeing memory, gc or manually
     - there doesn't seem to exist a reliable gc way, still would need manual run
-  - harder for user to read values back: dealing with typed arrays, need to know $memory naming
+  - harder for user to read values back: dealing with typed arrays, need to know $__memory naming

   2. Reuse memory by callsite
   - Subsequent call erases memory